Last Updated on 05/13/2023 by Glynn Willard

 Steps To Sanitize Fresh Water Tank In An RV

-As stated before, your goal is a solution of between 50-200 ppm of sodium hypochlorite to eliminate dangerous microbes in your fresh water tank.
+As stated before, your goal is a solution of between 50-200 ppm of sodium hypochlorite to eliminate dangerous microbes in your freshwater tank.

-We’ve found 50-100ppm to work just fine.
+We’ve found 50-100ppm to work just fine and doesn’t overwhelm you with a strong bleach smell.

 1. Empty your fresh water tank.
+If you’re in an RV park, be discreet or ask for permission.

 2.

 3. Remove any inline filters.
-This is easy with canister based filters.
-Simply unscrew, remove the filter and replace the empty canister.
+This is easy with canister-based filters.
+Simply unscrew, remove the filter, and replace the empty canister.

 4.